Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/ZbrwHdI.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-  Next, within Wireshark, filter for "ICMP" traffic only - This is what the "Ping" command uses to test connectivity between two devices.
+  Next, within Wireshark, filter for "ICMP" traffic only - This is what the "**Ping**" command uses to test connectivity between two devices.

-  Internet Control Message Protocol (ICMP) is a network layer protocol used by network devices to diagnose network communication or connection issues.
+  **Internet Control Message Protocol (ICMP)** is a network layer protocol used by network devices to diagnose network communication or connection issues.

   - ICMP is mainly used to determine whether or not data is reaching its intended destination promptly.